 In other parts of the First District, our bridges and infrastructure need special attention.
 The Coleman Bridge in Gloucester is a connector not only for vehicles to the Middle Peninsula but also for Navy ships traveling between installations.
 I included a provision in the annual defense authorization that aims to save local taxpayer dollars by requesting the Department of Defense to review the military value of the bridge to determine whether they should split costs in funding bridge management and upkeep.
 I am also active in bringing stakeholders together to find a state funding solution to fix the Norris Bridge.
-I recently authored a letter to U.S. Secretary of Transportation, Elaine Chao, expressing my concerns with the bridge’s safety and urging completion of a replacement for the bridge.
-In July, I hosted a Norris Bridge Roundtable with county officials of the Northern Neck and Middle Peninsula and Virginia Deputy Secretary of Transportation Nick Donohue where we discussed options for innovative funding sources.
+I authored a letter to U.S. Secretary of Transportation, Elaine Chao, expressing my concerns with the bridge’s safety and urging completion of a replacement for the bridge.
+Furthermore, I hosted a Norris Bridge Roundtable with county officials of the Northern Neck and Middle Peninsula and Virginia Deputy Secretary of Transportation Nick Donohue where we discussed options for innovative funding sources.
 Moving forward I remain committed to ensuring rural transportation projects are not forgotten.